Aqu1tain/NetBeat/README.md

-# Packet-Tracer-Monitor
+# NetBeat
-Packet Tracer Monitor is a web-app made to interact via SNMP with GNS3 networks.
+NetBeat is a web-app made to interact via SNMP with GNS3 networks.
 It runs on the host machine.

-Note that the app is currently under development.
+Please note that the app is currently under development.

 Contributions and pull requests are open, starting after April 15, 2025.
 Feel free to fork the project and PR on it.